small-logo

 • Confirming BOI provided to financial institutions to facilitate AML compliance, with the consent of the Reporting Company.

-• The CTA requires FinCEN to maintain BOI in a secure, nonpublic database, using information security methods and techniques appropriate to protect non-classified information systems at the highest security level; and to take all steps (including auditing) to ensure that government authorities access the information only for authorized purposes consistent with the CTA.
-FinCEN is developing the Beneficial Ownership Secure System (BOSS) to receive, store and maintain BOI.
+The CTA requires FinCEN to maintain BOI in a secure, nonpublic database, using information security methods and techniques appropriate to protect non-classified information systems at the highest security level; and to take all steps (including auditing) to ensure that government authorities access the information only for authorized purposes consistent with the CTA.
+FinCEN has developed the Beneficial Ownership Secure System (BOSS) to receive, store, and maintain BOI.

 • willfully provide, or attempt to provide, false or fraudulent BOI, including a false or fraudulent identifying photograph or document to FinCEN; or